netidx/netidx-book/src/tools/recorder.md

     "bind": null,
     "max_sessions": 512,
     "max_sessions_per_client": 64,
-    "shards": 0
+    "oneshot_data_limit": 104857600,
+    "cluster_shards": 0,
+    "cluster": "cluster"
   }
 }
 ```

-- `archive_directory`: The directory where archive files will be
-  written.
-The archive currently being written is `current` and
-  previous rotated files are named the rfc3339 timestamp when they
-  ended.
-- `archive_commands`: These are shell hooks that are run when various
-  events happen
-  - `list`: Shell hook to list available historical archive
-    files.
-This will be combined with the set of timestamped files in
-    `archive_directory` to form the full set of available archive
-    files.
-  - `get`: Shell hook that is run before an archive file needs to be
-    accessed.
-It will be accessed just after this command
-    returns.
-This can, for example, move the file into place after
-    fetching it from long term storage.
-It is passed the name of the
-    file the archiver would like, which will be in the union of the
-    local files and the set returned by list.
-  - `pub`: Shell hook that is run just after the current file is
-    rotated.
-Could, for example, back the newly rotated file up, or
-    move it to long term storage.
-- `netidx_config`: Optional path to the netidx config.
-Omit to use the default.
-- `desired_auth`: Optional desired authentication mechanism.
-Omit to use the default.
-- `record`: Section of the config used to record, omit to only play back.
-  - `spec`: a list of globs describing what to record.
-If multiple
-    globs are specified and they overlap, the overlapped items will
-    only be archived once.
-  - `poll_interval`: How often, in seconds, to poll the resolver
-    server for changes to the specified glob set.
-0 never poll,
-    if omitted, the default is 5 seconds.
-  - `image_frequency`: How often, in bytes, to write a full image of
-    every current value, even if it did not update.
-Writing images
-    increases the file size, but makes seeking to an arbitrary
-    position in the archive much faster.
-0 to disable images, in which
-    case a seek back will read all the data before the requested
-    position, default 64MiB.
-  - `flush_frequency`: How much data to write before flushing to disk,
-    in pages, where a page is a filesystem page. default 65534.
-This
-    is the maximum amount of data you will probably lose in a power
-    outage, system crash, or program crash.
-The recorder uses two
-    phase commits to the archive file to ensure that partially written
-    data does not corrupt the file.
-  - `flush_interval`: How long in seconds to wait before flushing data
-    to disk even if `flush_frequency` pages was not yet written.
-0 to
-    disable, default if omitted 30 seconds.
-  - `rotate_interval`: How long in seconds to wait before rotating the
-    current archive file.
-Default if omitted, never rotate.
-- `publish`: Section of the config file to enable publishing
-  - `base`: The base path to publish at
-  - `bind`: The bind config to use.
-Omit to use the default.
-  - `max_sessions`: The maximum total number of replay sessions
-    concurrently in progress.
-  - `max_sessions_per_client`: The maximum number of replay sessions
-    in progress for any single client.
-  - `shards`: The number of recorder shards to expect.
-If you want to
-    record/playback a huge namespace, or one that updates a lot, it
-    may not be possible to use just one computer.
-The recorder
-    supports sharding across an arbitrary number of processes for both
-    recording and playback. n is the number of shards that are
-    expected in a given cluster. playback will not be avaliable until
-    all the shards have appeared and synced with each other, however
-    recording will begin immediatly. default if omitted 0 (meaning
-    just one recorder).
+### Top-level

+- `archive_directory` — directory containing archive files.
+The file
+  currently being written is `current`; rotated files are named with
+  the rfc3339 timestamp at which they ended.
+- `archive_cmds` — shell hooks invoked at archive lifecycle events
+  (optional; omit to disable).
+The value of each hook is a pair
+  `[command, args]`.
+The literal string `{shard}` in any arg is
+  substituted with the shard name at invocation time.
+  - `list` — list available historical files.
+Output is unioned with
+    the local files in `archive_directory` to form the set the
+    replay engine can serve.
+  - `get` — fetch a named historical file into `archive_directory`
+    before access (e.g. pull from cold storage).
+  - `put` — invoked after the current file has rotated; typically
+    used to ship it to long-term storage.
+- `netidx_config` — optional path to a non-default netidx
+  `client.json`.
+- `desired_auth` — optional auth mechanism override.
+- `record` — recording config (omit to run a playback-only
+  recorder).
+- `publish` — playback config (omit to run a record-only recorder).

+### `record`

+- `poll_interval` — how often to poll the resolver for changes to
+  the glob set.
+Default 5 s.
+Set to `null` to disable polling.
+- `image_frequency` — every N bytes of data, write a full image of
+  every current value (even unchanged ones).
+Larger archive but
+  faster seek.
+Default 64 MiB. `null` disables images — seeks then
+  have to read everything before the target point.
+- `flush_frequency` — flush after this many filesystem pages.
+  Default 65534.
+Bounds your worst-case data loss on a crash; the
+  recorder uses two-phase commits so a partial flush won't corrupt
+  the file.
+- `flush_interval` — additionally flush every N seconds even if the
+  page threshold isn't reached.
+Default 30 s.
+- `rotate_interval` — when to roll the `current` file into a
+  timestamped one.
+Tagged enum:
+  - `{"Interval": {"secs": 86400, "nanos": 0}}` — rotate every N
+    seconds (the example: daily).
+  - `{"Size": N}` — rotate once `current` reaches N bytes.
+  - `"Never"` — never rotate.
+Default if omitted: `Interval(1 day)`.
+- `shards` — map from shard name to per-shard config.
+The keys are
+  free-form strings used in the `{shard}` substitution above and in
+  the cluster protocol.
+The value is a `RecordShardConfig`:
+  - `spec` — the globs this shard records. **MUST** be disjoint from
+    other shards' specs.
+An empty spec means "the shard exists but
+    its recorder task is dormant" (you can still log to it
+    programmatically via the `ArchiveCollectionWriter`).
+  - Any of the global `poll_interval` / `image_frequency` /
+    `flush_frequency` / `flush_interval` / `rotate_interval` keys
+    may be repeated here to override the top-level defaults for
+    this shard only.
+  - `slack` — how many batches of channel slack between the
+    subscriber and the recorder task.
+Higher uses more memory but
+    smooths over slow-disk pushback.
+Default 100.

+### `publish`

+- `base` — base path under which the playback API publishes.
+- `bind` — `BindCfg` for the recorder's publisher; omit to use the
+  client config default.
+- `max_sessions`, `max_sessions_per_client` — caps on concurrent
+  replay sessions.
+Defaults 512 / 64.
+- `oneshot_data_limit` — maximum bytes a `oneshot` RPC may return
+  in one call.
+Default 100 MiB.
+- `cluster_shards` — number of shards expected in this cluster
+  (0 for a single-process recorder).
+Playback is blocked until all
+  shards have joined.
+- `cluster` — netidx subpath of `<base>` under which shards
+  rendezvous.
+Default `cluster`.
+Override when running multiple
+  recorder clusters under the same `base`.

 ## Using Playback Sessions

-When initially started for playback or mixed operation the recorder
+When the recorder is running with `publish` configured, it
-publishes only some cluster information, and a netidx rpc called
+publishes some cluster information plus a handful of control RPCs
-`session` under the `publish-base`.
-Calling the session rpc will
+under `publish.base`:

-create a new session, and return the session id.
-Then it will publish
+- `<base>/session` — create a new replay session (described below).
-the actual playback session under `publish-base/session-id`.
-A
-playback session consists of two sub directories, `control` contains
-readable/writable values that control the session, and `data` contains
-the actual data.
+- `<base>/oneshot` — bounded historical pull, returns inline data.
+- `<base>/reindex` — rebuild indexes for the archive files.
+- `<base>/remap-rescan` — re-evaluate the recording globs against
+  the resolver (used to pick up newly published paths).
+- `<base>/reopen` — close and re-open the underlying archive files
+  (useful after an external `archive_cmds.get` populated a file).

+The `record-client` subcommands (described below) drive most of
+these in one step; you can also call them directly via
+`netidx subscriber CALL|…` or any RPC-aware client.

-### Creating a New Session
+### Creating a Session

-It's simple to call a netidx rpc with command line tools, the browser,
-or programatically.
-To create a new playback session with default
+Writing `null` to `<base>/session` creates a new session with
-values just write `null` to `publish-base/session`. e.g.
+defaults and returns its id:

 ```
-netidx subscriber <<EOF
+$ netidx subscriber <<EOF WRITE|/solar/archive/session|string|null
-WRITE|/solar/archive/session|string|null
 EOF
 /solar/archive/session|string|ef93a9dce21f40c49f5888e64964f93f
 ```

-We just created a new playback session called
-ef93a9dce21f40c49f5888e64964f93f, we can see that the recorder
-published some new things there,
+The new session shows up at `<base>/<session-id>/` with two
+subdirectories — `control` (writable knobs) and `data` (the
+replayed values).

 ```
 $ netidx resolver list /solar/archive/ef93a9dce21f40c49f5888e64964f93f/*